Zofia Stryjeńska: Interwar period

 On 4 November 1916 Zofia married Karol Stryjeński, an architect of the Zakopane style.
 They had three children: daughter Magda and twins Jacek and Jan.
 Stryjeński introduced his wife to his friends, artists and representatives of world literature.
-She met, among others, Wladyslaw Skoczylas, Henryk Kune, Stefan Żeromski, Władysław Reymont, Stanisław Ignacy Witkiewicz and later several poets of the Skamander group.
+She met, among others, Władysław Skoczylas, Henryk Kune, Stefan Żeromski, Władysław Reymont, Stanisław Ignacy Witkiewicz and later several poets of the Skamander group.

 In the period 1921 – 1927, she lived in Zakopane, where her husband worked as a director of the School for the Wood Industry.
 This period, started out happy and with abundant creativity.
 However, over the years she became more and more estranged from Karol, which eventually led to open conflict and divorce in 1927.
 Karol died in 1932.

 After the divorce, she moved to Warsaw, where in 1929 she married actor Artur Klemens Socha.
 The marriage was soon ended, as she discovered that he suffered from syphilis.
 By the end of the 1930s she was connected, also for a short time, with the architect and bon vivant Achilles Brez and then with the traveller and writer Arkady Fiedler.